List of FC Desna Chernihiv records and statistics: Ukraine

 The lists of players who took part in the national team during their time at the club.
-In bold the player corrently playing for the club.
+In bold the player currently playing for the club.

 Estonia

 The lists of players who took part in the national team during their time at the club.

 Romania

 The lists of players who took part in the national team during their time at the club.